Road & Travel Magazine

 Winter Driving Vision Hazards

-Travel Study: A 2004 study found that the air inside a heated car only had 18% humidity.
+Travel Study: A recent study found that the air inside a heated car only had 18% humidity.
 Studies show that eyes are most comfortable in 40% or higher.
 18% humidity would result in evaporation of the outer lipid layer of the tear film causing burning, stinging, and excessive tearing and blurring of vision.

 Insanity and Itch Reliever: Blurry vision makes driving dangerous and itchy eyes distract the driver from watching the road.
 Having artificial tears on hand can relieve the pain associated with dehydrated eyes.
 It's important to choose tears that do not contain vasoconstrictors (which constrict blood flow to the eyes and cause rebound redness), such as Refresh Brand tears, because products such as Visine enhance the problem rather than mitigate it.